wcasper/math414fall2022/about-your-instructor.md

 My research focuses on applications of algebra and algebraic geometry to various problems in pure and applied mathematics.
 Specific research interests include orthogonal polynomials, integrable systems, spectral theory of integral and differential operators, and noncommutative crepant resolutions.
 Additionally, his research includes work in computational fluid dynamics and high performance computing.

 ### Past/Current Research Projects with Students (as of 2021)
+* Exploring maximal cliques in derangement graphs with connections to orthogonal Latin squares
+* Determinants of special matrices related to Vandermonde matrices
 * Using orthogonal matrix polynomials for nonlinear eigenvalue problems
 * Exploring exact equations and recurrence relations for matrix-valued Chebyshev-type polynomials
 * Solving Battleship puzzle problems using discrete tomography and quantum computing